The Freud Museum London is Temporarily Closed

 Book now via Art Fund tickets

-Please try to arrive up to 10 minutes before your time slot.
 Entry to the Museum is from the back of the house, and the entrance will be clearly sign posted.

 If you experience any difficulties when booking online please email [email protected]